Laoujin/woutrunforlife/README.md

 Mario collecting gold coins for Wout his StuBru RunForLife participation.

-Well I was going to send him this to nudge him to go through with it this time but:
-For some reason the `images` (containing the images & sounds) are gitignored and I can't seem to find them :(
+For some reason the `images` (containing the images & sounds) were gitignored and I lost them :(

-Bugs:
-- Money is not saved as a decimal in the db
+I puzzled it back together but I have no idea what `images/resetamount-start.gif` and `images/resetamount.gif` looked like, so this functionality is no longer available.

 Startup